webix-hub/docs/data/api/treeapi_open.md

 open
 ====

-@short: Opens the branch with the specified id.
+@short: opens the branch with the specified id

 @params: